Sonata

 • A three-phase recovery program

-The phased recovery program is designed to help sober living clients set and achieve recovery goals, maintain accountability with a sober coach, and develop essential life skills and relapse prevention techniques for lasting sobriety.
+The phased recovery program helps clients in sober living set and reach their recovery goals.
+It also keeps them accountable with a sober coach.
+Clients will learn important life skills and ways to prevent relapse for lasting sobriety.

-The cost of a sober living program will vary based on the type of home(s), the location, and the recovery support services offered.
+The cost of a sober living program can change.
+It depends on the type of home, the location, and the support services provided.

 Aftercare Programs